OwenCookman/MilestoneProject3/TESTING.md

 - selecting edit review will allow the review to be edited
 - selecting delete review will remove the review

+#### User who would like to know more details about a movie
+As someone who enjoys watching movies, I would like to know more details about a particular movie such as who it was directed by.

+- The Home Page gives a quick explenation of what the website is used for and how to use it
+- searching for a movie returns that movie and any related titles
+- selecting a movie opens a page with information about the movie
+- Below the movie poster is information about the movie such as the run time, its rating, the director(s) and writer(s)

 ### Manual Testing

 #### Navbar